Skip to main content

 • Hypermedia as the engine of application state (HATEOAS)

-• You should use nouns instead of verbs in your resource names.
-Example: /todos instead of /getTodos
+• Use nouns instead of verbs in resource names: /todos instead of /getTodos

-• The use of HTTP methods like GET, POST, PUT, and DELETE to identify the operation that clients want to perform on the resource.
+• Use HTTP methods like GET, POST, PUT, and DELETE to specify the operation

-• We should use always the plural form of the resource name.
-Example: /todos instead of /todo
+• Use plural resource names: /todos instead of /todo

 Stateless

-The stateless constraint is that a server should not store any context on the server.
-All the necessary states to handle a request part of the request itself.
-Statelessness is a great way to scale our system and increase its availability.
+The server doesn't store any context between requests.
+All state needed to handle a request is part of the request itself.
+This helps with scaling and availability.

 Cacheable

-A good REST API should be cacheable to eliminate unnecessary network traffic.
-In some cases, there are chances that the user might receive stale data.
+A good REST API should support caching to reduce unnecessary network traffic.
+The tradeoff: clients might occasionally receive stale data.

 Client-Server